 To begin, Whittier is a small Alaskan waterfront town, home to 318 people at last count.
 It is located at the head of Passage Canal in Prince William Sound, roughly 60 miles south of Anchorage.
 You can reach Whittier by train in roughly two hours on the Alaska Railroad, or drive from Anchorage in about 90 minutes.
 Either way, you’ll enter Whittier through the Anton Anderson Memorial Tunnel, constructed as part of Whittier’s strategic military history.

-Once in Whittier, there’s a small working waterfront where you can book day cruises, grab a coffee or meal, or arrange a kayak excursion or fishing charter.
+Once in Whittier, there’s a small working waterfront where you can enjoy a number of other things to do: book day cruises, grab a coffee or meal, or arrange a kayak excursion or fishing charter.
 There are also hiking trails near Whittier, including the Portage Pass Trail – though you’ll need a car to reach most of them.

 On the other hand, Seward is much larger and home to roughly 2,773 people.
 Located at the head of Resurrection Bay, in the Kenai Fjords waterway (which comprises Kenai Fjords National Park).
 It is a 2.5-hour drive (or 4.25-hour train ride) from Anchorage.